HewlettPackard/HPEStoragePowerShellToolkit/README.md

 # HPEStoragePowerShellToolkit
-This is actually a pair of PowerShell Toolkits combined into a single Download Package.
+This is actually a set of PowerShell Toolkits combined into a single Download Package.
+ * HPEStorage PowerShell Toolkit (version 3.1)
+ * HPE Alletra6K Nimble Storage PowerShell Toolkit (version 3.4.1)
+ * HPE MSA PowerShell Toolkit (version 0.9)
+ *
-The HPEStorage PowerShell Toolkit (version 3.1) and the HPE Alletra6K Nimble Storage PowerShell Toolkit (version 3.4.1) Since these toolkits contain no conflicting file names, they can both co-exist in the same folder structure.
+Since these toolkits contain no conflicting file names, they can both co-exist in the same folder structure.

-To load the Toolkit that supports the Alletra 9000, Primera and 3PAR type devices, import the module called HPESTORAGE.
-To load the Toolkit that supports the Alletra 6000, and Nimble Storage devices, import the module called HPEALLETRA6000AndNimbleStoragePowerShellToolkit
+By default when you load this HPE Storage Toolkit, you wil only obtain a single Connection Command since the toolkits for each seperate toolkit can be confusing and use similar terms.
+The single command to run will be;
+<code> Connect-HPEStorage -IPorFQDN 1.2.3.4 -credential (get-credentialobject) -arraytype {Nimble/Alletra6K/3Par/Primera/Alletra9K/MSA}</code?
+Once you use this command, the correct individual toolkit will be loaded. i.e. If your arraytype is 3PAR, the master command will load all of the commands that exclusivly work on 3PAR type devices.
+Alternately You can load this individual toolkiits manually using any of the following commands
+<code>Import-Module .\HPEStoragePowerShellToolkit</code>
+<code>Import-Module .\HPEAlletra6000andNimbleStoragePSTK</code>
+<code>Import-Module .\HPEMSA</code>

 Each of these toolkit is being upgraded to remove duplicate or depreciated commands, fix bugs, and streamline operations.
 These new versions are called out below;
-HPEStorage version 3.4
-HPEAlletra6000AndNimbleStoragePowerShellTooliit Version 3.5 --> In Progress
+For the changes to the HPEStorage PowerShell Toolkit that supports 3Par/Primera/Alletra9K please refer to the changes files called Changes.A9.md
+For the changes to the HPEAlletra6000andNimbleStorage Toolkit that supports Nimble/Alletra6K please refer to the changes files called Changes.A6.md
+For the changes to the HPEMSA Toolkit that supports MSA Gen 6 please refer to the initial release file called Changes.MSA.md

 TODO:
 1).
 Once these toolkits are updated, they will be combined into a single Toolkit Loader which will simply be called HPEStorage.